-Shannon Leach, Executive Director
+Shannon Leach, Board Member and Executive Director

 Before starting Gemini Landscaping, Shannon worked ten years as a landscaper in Mendocino County and mentored with renowned Landscape Designer, Gary Ratway.
 In 2005, Shannon began his own Landscape business in Sonoma County and has had a successful career servicing the greater Bay Area for over 10 years.